TAbdiukov/TAbdiukov.github.io/content/post/2023-12-16-gaza-occupation-myths/index.md

 So there is food and consumer goods in Gaza, but most people don’t have the money for them.
 How is it possible?

 In 2009, Gaza received $948 million in American aid.
-In 2010, the US and the EU gave it $413 million, and in 2011 - $514 million.
-Additionally, gave: Sweden (47 million), UK (45), Norway (40) and the Netherlands (29).
+In 2010, the US and the EU gave $413 million, and in 2011 - $514 million.
+Additionally, gave: Sweden (47 million), the UK (45), Norway (40), and the Netherlands (29).

 Through all this time, Gaza received over $1.18 billion in donations in 2021 and over $1.17 billion in 2022 from various countries and organizations.